axibase/atsd/api/sql/examples/regularize.md

 If the period doesn't have any values, the period is omitted from the results.

-An optional `LINEAR` directive for `GROUP BY PERIOD()` clause changes the default behavior and returns results from missing periods by applying linear interpolation between values of the neighboring periods.
+An optional `LINEAR` directive for the `GROUP BY PERIOD()` clause changes the default behavior and returns results from missing periods by applying linear interpolation between values of the neighboring periods.

 * [Chartlab examples](https://apps.axibase.com/chartlab/471a2a40)